apache/incubator-taverna-site/content/download/osgi/index.md

 ### taverna-osgi-0.2.1-incubating

-**Apache Taverna Language 0.2.1-incubating** was published on 2016-03-11, and is available for download from official mirrors of the
+**Apache Taverna OSGi 0.2.1-incubating** was published on 2016-03-11, and is available for download from official mirrors of the
 ASF Distribution Directory [incubator/taverna/](https://www.apache.org/dyn/closer.cgi/incubator/taverna/):